Jeremiah McKinnon

-Jeremiah McKinnon (born June 29, 1993) is an American former professional football cornerback in the National Football League for the Tennessee Titans, New York Giants, Cleveland Browns and Philadelphia Eagles.
+Jeremiah McKinnon (born June 29, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Tennessee Titans, New York Giants, Cleveland Browns and Philadelphia Eagles.
 He also was a member of the New York Guardians in the XFL.
-He played college football at Florida International University.
+He played college football for the FIU Panthers.

-Early years
+Early life

 McKinnon attended Miami Southridge, where he played as a quarterback, wide receiver and kick returner.

 As a senior, he posted over 1,000 all-purpose yards and 7 touchdowns, while contributing to the team winning the district championship and reaching the 2011 Class 8A Regional Finals.
 He received Miami Herald Class 8A-6A All-Dade and second-team Class 8A All-State honors.

 He also competed in the 100 metres, 200 metres, 4 × 100 metres relay and long jump.

 College career

 McKinnon accepted a football scholarship from Florida International University.
 As a true freshman, he appeared in 11 games with one start.
 He was a backup cornerback and focused mostly on special teams.
 He tallied 10 tackles, one pass defensed, one forced fumble and one fumble recovery.

 As a sophomore, he appeared in 5 games with 2 starts.
 He had one tackle, one forced fumble and one fumble recovery.

 As a junior, he appeared in all 12 games with 9 starts.
 He registered 37 tackles (2 for loss), 2 interceptions, 5 passes defensed, one fumble recovery and one forced fumble.
 He had 7 tackles and a safety against the University of Pittsburgh.
 He made 6 tackles (one for loss) against the University of Texas at San Antonio.
 He recorded the fifth-longest interception return in school history, with a 71-yard return for a touchdown against North Texas University.

 As a senior, he started all 12 games, totaling 54 tackles (2.5 for loss), 3 interceptions, 8 passes defensed, 0.5 sacks and one forced a fumble.
 He had 9 tackles against Florida Atlantic University.
 He made 8 tackles and one forced fumble against Middle Tennessee State University.